gabastil/LabKeySchemaToMetadataConverter/README.md

 The schema cannot contain double quote characters ["].
 Any found in the file will be converted to single quotes ['].

-The conversion script has functionality to make things easier:
+The conversion script has functionality to make schema development easier:
 1. The script will check for schema validity
 2. Capitalization for anything and asterisks for datatypes are not necessary
 3. An additional script is available to automatically add asterisks to datatypes in an otherwise completed schema, if desired